-Ways to treat a bee or wasp sting
+How to treat a wasp sting and what treatment to apply?

-Bee and wasp stings are, at best, a painful annoyance that come with being in the great outdoors.
-At worst, they’re a life-threatening affliction that require immediate medical assistance.
-As much as 5–7.5% of the population will suffer from some form of wasp sting allergy of various degree.
+Bee and wasp stings are, at best, a painful annoyance that comes with being in the great outdoors.
+At worst, they‘re a life-threatening affliction that requires immediate medical assistance.
+As much as 5–7.5 percent of the population will suffer from some form of wasp sting allergy of various degrees.
 In the most severe cases, the course of action should be to call the emergency services.
 As such, this article will focus on how to treat a wasp sting and on the less serious reactions.
 Read on for our guide to wasp sting treatment.

 What does a wasp sting look like?

-The key difference between bee and wasp stings is that bee stings detach from their body and get stuck in your skin.
+The key difference between bee and wasp stings is that bee stingers detach from their body and get stuck in your skin.
 As a result, bees can only sting you once.
-Wasp stings, on the other hand, do not detach from their body, meaning they can sting you over and over again.
+Wasp stingers, on the other hand, do not detach from their body, meaning they can sting you over and over again.
 This will only happen if they feel really threatened or if you are continuously antagonising them.

-For most stings, the symptoms will include a sharp pain at the site of the sting, as well as redness, welting, and some swelling around the area.
+For most stings, the symptoms will include sharp pain at the site of the sting, as well as redness, welting, and some swelling around the area.
 More serious reactions will result in more redness and swelling that could spread over the days following.
 Depending on your skin type, you may see a wasp sting mark on the affected spot.